Balfour Beatty: Post Second World War

 In 1986, Balfour Beatty began to move away from its traditional area of expertise when it formed Balfour Beatty Homes, building on a modest scale from its office in Nottingham.
 It also opened offices in Paisley and Leatherhead, and in 1987, it bought the Derbyshire firm of David M Adams to give it an annualised production rate of up to 700 houses.
 During the late 1980s, Balfour Beatty secured its role in the construction of the Channel Tunnel, which would be completed in 1994.

+In October 1994, a tunnel collapsed during construction of the Heathrow Express tunnel at Heathrow Airport.
+It led to the subsidence of a surface building and three large surface craters.
+The investigation into the collapse led to a six-month delay in opening and additional costs of around £150 million.
+Tunnelling contractor Balfour Beatty and designer Geoconsult were subsequently fined a total of £1.7M – a then record for offences under health and safety legislation.

 During the early 1990s, through its parent BICC, Clarke Homes was purchased.
 However, this acquisition came barely one year prior to a collapse of the housing market.
 By the middle of the 1990s, sales were down to only five hundred per year, and although no financial figures were ever published, the housing operation was believed to have suffered heavy losses.
 Balfour Beatty Homes was renamed Clarke Homes and then sold to Westbury in 1995.